 Why do Mobile Usability Tests matter?

-Any bug, anomaly or glitch in software can lead to the loss of traffic and revenue.
+Any bug, anomaly, or glitch in software can lead to the loss of traffic and revenue.
 Every user has numerous options to choose from.
-Why should they continue to use an app that isn’t providing the best possible experience?
+Why should they continue using an app that doesn’t provide the best possible experience?

-Mobile usability tests verify the quality of user experience offered by a mobile app.
-It tests the various ways in which a user interacts with an app, in order to judge if the experience aligns with user expectations.
+Mobile usability tests verify the quality of the user experience offered by a mobile app.
+It tests the various ways a user interacts with an app to judge if the experience aligns with user expectations.

-There are five steps to the process, as detailed below:
+There are six steps to the mobile usability testing process, as detailed below: